tigerfarm/work/twiliocli/README.md

 {"redirect_to": "https://...s3.amazonaws.com/daily/day%3D2020-07-26/type%3DMessages/account%3DACa...3/..."}

-Use a browser to download the file:
+Use a browser to download the file using the above URL:
 {
 "status":"delivered",
 "account_sid":"ACa...3",